Senator Asks FBI Director To Justify His 'Ill-Informed' Policy Proposal For Encryption - Slashdot

 [...]
 I would like to learn more about how you arrived at and justify this ill-informed policy proposal.
 Please provide me with a list of the cryptographers with whom you've personally discussed this topic since our July 2017 meeting and specifically identify those experts who advised you that companies can feasibly design government access features into their products without weakening cybersecurity.
 Please provide this information by February 23, 2018.

-Before anyone blames KKKonervative$ (Score:4, Insightful)
+Before anyone blames KKKonervative$ (Score:5, Insightful)

 I'll just leave this [wikipedia.org] here [epic.org].